The Knowes of Trotty – a Bronze Age cemetery and Neolithic settlement site

 Location of the barrows making up the Knowes of Trotty.
 (Downes et al. 2016)

-As far as we know the cemetery remained undisturbed until 1857/58, with Orcadian antiquarian George Petrie reporting, in 1858, that the largest barrow had been opened the previous winter.
+As far as we know the cemetery remained undisturbed until 1858, with Orcadian antiquarian George Petrie reporting that the landowner had opened the largest barrow in March that year.
 [2]

-Unfortunately, it is a very sketchy account, relayed to the Society of Antiquarians of Scotland by the notorious moundbreaker James Farrer, who perhaps had more to do with the “excavation” than history records.
+Petrie’s very brief account was relayed to the Society of Antiquarians of Scotland by the notorious moundbreaker James Farrer, who perhaps had more to do with the “excavation” than history records.

 Digging from the top of the nine-metre-diameter, 3.6-metre-high mound the “proprietor of the farm” struck a flat slab about 1.5 metres down.